 Local Image vs Global Actions

-Starbucks Coffee has an enormous number of locations that span the globe.
-The success of Starbucks is in part due to its commitment to social responsibility and corporate ethics.
-Since its founding in 1971, Starbucks prides itself on having ethical marketing and solid corporate citizenship policies.
-Despite this focus and mission of the company, Starbucks has made decisions which are often controversial as well as contradictory to its corporate ethics positions.
-This problem is seen when one compares the local image of Starbucks with its global actions in the coffee trade.
+Starbucks Coffee has an enormous number of locations that span the globe, a success due in part to a commitment to social responsibility and corporate ethics.
+Since the company's founding in 1971, Starbucks boasts strong ethical marketing and solid corporate citizenship policies.
+Despite this ethical focus and mission, Starbucks made controversial business decisions contradicting the company's ethics.
+This problem maintaining ethics reveals when comparing Starbucks' local ethical image with the corporation's global actions in the coffee trade.

-When one enters their local Starbucks, the commitment to corporate citizenship is apparent as it is used in advertising and branding efforts.
+When one enters their local Starbucks, the commitment to corporate citizenship is readily seen in advertising and branding efforts.
 One does not have to look far within the store to find pictures and ads of foreign coffee growers and how Starbucks pays increased amounts of money to be a responsible purchaser of coffee.
 Starbucks has often lived up to this responsibility.
-Starbucks pays more money than any other coffee purchaser to ensure that it has ethical supply chain management (Starbucks, 2012).
+Starbucks pays more money than any other coffee purchaser to ensure ethical supply chain management (Starbucks, 2012).

 Conversely, Starbucks also drives down prices in developing countries where the bulk of its coffee is purchased.
-This occurs by Starbucks using its vast monetary resources to block patent and legal rights of local coffee companies in the countries that produce coffee.
+This arguably unethical business practice occurs when Starbucks using its vast monetary resources to block patent and legal rights of local coffee companies in the countries that produce coffee.

 According to Oxfam, Starbucks…had a hand in the Ethiopian government's recently failed attempt to trademark two of the nation's coffee bean names, Harar and Sidamo.
 The government believes that trademarking those names could help the country's coffee industry take home an extra $88 million a year.
 Oxfam International, on behalf of the Ethiopian government, has accused Starbucks of blocking Addis Abbaba's trademark applications with the U.S. Patent and Trademark Office (Crane, 2006).